datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

     With creating a RIA sibling to the RIA store and publishing the contents of the ``midterm_project`` subdataset to the store, a second dataset has been added to the datastore.
-Note how it is represented on the same hierarchy level as the previous dataset, underneath its dataset ID:
+Note how it is represented on the same hierarchy level as the previous dataset, underneath its dataset ID (note that the output is cut off for readability):

     .. runrecord:: _examples/DL-101-147-111